 McGraw-Hill recommends that students prepare before taking the TASC exam.
 To that end, the TASC website lists a variety of test preparation options including workbooks, online courses, sample tests, study guides, and mobile study apps.

 Others might be interested in in-person courses which can typically be found through the WV Department of Education or by contacting one of the 50+ TASC testing centers in the state.

 Why Take the TASC Exam in West Virginia?

 The TASC exam was created to assess high school equivalency credentials of adults in alignment with Common Core and College and Career Readiness Standards.
 These exams will help prepare students for a lifelong career or college studies, free of charge.
-With a credential that's equivalent to a high school diploma, students have the potential to earn a median annual salary of $35,256, according to the U.S. Bureau of Labor Statistics (BLS).
-Individuals with less than a high school diploma earn significantly less, with a median annual salary of $25,636.
+With a credential that's equivalent to a high school diploma, students have the potential to earn a median weekly salary of $712, according to 2017 stats from the U.S. Bureau of Labor Statistics (BLS).
+Individuals with less than a high school diploma earn significantly less, with a median weekly salary of $520.

 Need help preparing for the GED?
 Check out Study.com's GED Test Prep study guides, complete with bite-size video lessons, practice tests, informational resources, and more to make sure you ace the exam!